-Should I use an online form for my Will?
+Should I use an online Will?

 Do-it-yourself estate planning services often want you to believe that preparing a Will is as simple as filling in the blanks on a short, one-size-fits-all form.
 The idea of downloading a quick form that you can complete at home is appealing.
 And these services often provide glowing testimonials about how previous customers feel better knowing that their affairs are in order.

 But what if you have questions about what might be best for your situation?
 What if there is a better option for what you want to do?
-These services provide you with a website that gives you a general overview of the law, even though the information it contains is often not guaranteed to be correct, complete or up-to-date.
+These services provide you with a website that gives you a general overview of the law, even though the information it contains is often not guaranteed to be correct, complete, or up-to-date.
 These services usually state that they are not a substitute for an attorney’s advice.

 How often should I have my estate plan reviewed?